How to Apply for Medicaid in Hawaii

 You can apply for Hawaii Medicaid using one of several methods.
 The fastest and most convenient way is to apply online for Medicaid through the portal created by the state of Hawaii.
 This electronic portal allows you to check your eligibility and get customer support.
 However, the HI online Medicaid application may not be the best option for everyone, especially those who do not have easy access to the internet.

 The Hawaii Medicaid form can be printed out from the internet and filled out by the applicant.
 Once the application for Medicaid is completed, it can be mailed, faxed or hand delivered to the Med-QUEST office.
 There is no central location one can mail or fax their application to, so be sure to send your application to the right office.
 If you need any help with the Medication application, you can contact the program by phone.
 When you apply for Medicaid in HI, you can request an interpreter in over 15 languages.
-To learn more about Medicaid application methods and guidelines, you can download our comprehensive guide today.
+To learn more about Medicaid application methods and guidelines, you can download our free guide today.

 Information Required on the Medicaid Application Form in Hawaii